-We compare the empirical performance of this baseline W rule with that of a more traditional T rule based on Taylor (1993), in which economic slack is measured by the output gap.
-The model's ability to fit the data deteriorates significantly under the latter specification.
-We then illustrate the robustness of this surprising finding to several variations in the other ingredients of the policy rule-including the measurement of the output gap, and the presence of a time-varying inflation target-as well as in the specification of the rest of the DSGE model.
+traditional T rule, based on Taylor (1993), in which economic slack is measured by the output gap.
+Under the T specification, the model's ability to fit the data deteriorates significantly.
+This surprising finding is robust to several variations in the ingredients of the policy rule, including the measurement of the output gap and the presence of a time-varying inflation target, as well as to the specification of the rest of the DSGE model.

-Methodologically, we follow a full-information, Bayesian empirical strategy.
-First, we couple each of the policy rules whose fit we wish to evaluate with the private sector's tastes and technology described by the DSGE model.
-This step results in a set of econometric models, one for each policy specification.
-Second, we estimate all these models and compare their fit using marginal data densities.5

-This criterion measures each model's overall ability to fit the data, rather than that of the policy equation alone, relative to a reference model, which in our case is that associated with the W rule.
-This is the only formal approach to evaluating fit in the general equilibrium context called for by the need to compute the counterfactual efficient real rate.
-However, we also complement this approach with some more informal indicators of how well different policy rules account for the evolution of the FFR, and of the extent to which the resulting model is more or less sensible.
+Methodologically, the analysis follows a full-information, Bayesian empirical strategy.
+Each of the policy rules is coupled with the private sector's tastes and technology, resulting in a set of econometric models, one for each policy specification.
+These models are then estimated, so that their fit can be compared using marginal data densities.
+This criterion measures each model's overall ability to fit the data, rather than that of the policy equation alone, relative to a reference model, which in our case is the one associated with the W rule.
+This is the only formal approach to evaluating fit in the general equilibrium context needed to compute the counterfactual efficient real rate.
+However, our main findings based on marginal data densities are also corroborated by some more informal indicators of how well different policy rules account for the evolution of the FFR, and of the extent to which the resulting model is more or less sensible.

-Aside from pointing to W rules as a promising tool to describe interest rate setting in practice, our exploration of the fit of many of the policy specifications used in DSGE and other applied work in monetary economics suggests that this often neglected component of structural models can have a significant impact on their fit.
-The gap in marginal likelihoods between the best and worst fitting rules included in this study can be as high as fifty logpoints.
-As a reference, these differences in fit are of a similar order of magnitude as those between structural models estimated with or without stochastic volatility found by Cúrdia et al. (2011).
-This evidence therefore underscores the importance for DSGE researchers of paying significantly more attention to the specification of monetary policy than common so far.
+Aside from pointing to W rules as a promising tool to describe interest rate setting in practice, our results also suggest that this often neglected component of structural models can have a significant impact on their fit.
+The gap in marginal likelihoods between the best and worst fitting rules considered in this study can be as high as fifty log-points.
+As a reference, these differences in fit are of a similar order of magnitude as those between structural models estimated with or without stochastic volatility (e.g., Cúrdia et al., 2014).
+This evidence therefore underscores the importance for DSGE researchers of paying close attention to the specification of monetary policy.